-- a) Describe Model Efficiency concepts and explain and apply both the representative scenarios and replicating liabilities techniques for improving Model Efficiency - b) Explain and apply the technique for the compression of model data using the "Cluster Analysis Spatial Approach" - c) Describe and evaluate best practices for actuarial model governance over process and controls - d) Describe and evaluate key components of model risk management - e) Describe and apply model validation techniques and methods - f) Describe issues and techniques related to sound spreadsheet model management - g) Describe best practices documentation and governance over assumptions used in models - h) Describe and evaluate the guidance in the Actuarial Standards of Practice - i) Describe and evaluate issues related to open and closed coding of models, and methods for addressing those issues and concerns - j) Describe and evaluate considerations around the governance of expert judgment in actuarial modelling - k) Describe and evaluate considerations related to modeling investments, discount rates, inflation and catastrophic mortality - l) Describe and evaluate considerations related to centralizing the actuarial modeling function
+- a) Describe Model Efficiency concepts and explain and apply both the representative scenarios and replicating liabilities techniques for improving Model Efficiency - b) Explain and apply the technique for the compression of model data using the "Cluster Analysis Spatial Approach" - c) Describe and evaluate best practices for actuarial model governance over process and controls - d) Describe and evaluate key components of model risk management - e) Describe and apply model validation techniques and methods - f) Describe issues and techniques related to sound spreadsheet model management - g) Describe best practices documentation and governance over assumptions used in models - h) Describe and evaluate the guidance in the Actuarial Standards of Practice - Describe and evaluate issues related to open and closed coding of models, and methods for addressing those issues and concerns - j) Describe and evaluate considerations around the governance of expert judgment in actuarial modelling - k) Describe and evaluate considerations related to modeling investments, discount rates, inflation and catastrophic mortality - I) Describe and evaluate considerations related to centralizing the actuarial modeling function

-- LAM-116-14: Life Insurance Forecasting and Liability Models: An Examination of the Trade-Offs Involved with Certain Modeling Decisions - LAM-132-19: Cluster Analysis: A Spatial Approach to Actuarial Modeling - LAM-133-19: Model Risk Mitigation and Cost Reduction Through Effective Documentation - LAM-134-19: Supervisory Guidance on Model Risk Management, SR Letter 11-7, Board of Governors of the Federal Reserve System, 2011 - LAM-135-19: Stochastic Modeling, Theory and Reality from and Actuarial Perspective, section II.B.I - LAM-144-19: Framework for Use of Discount Rates in Actuarial Models - LAM-145-19: Expert Judgment, Institute and Faculty of Actuaries, 2015, sections 1.1, 1.7-1.8, 1.10, 2.1-2.5, 3.1-3.8 & 5.1-5.4 - ASOP 56: Modeling, sections 3 & 4 - Model Validation for Insurance Enterprise Risk and Capital Models, 2014 (excluding Appendices)
+- LAM-116-14: Life Insurance Forecasting and Liability Models: An Examination of the Trade-Offs Involved with Certain Modeling Decisions - LAM-132-19: Cluster Analysis: A Spatial Approach to Actuarial Modeling - LAM-133-19: Model Risk Mitigation and Cost Reduction Through Effective Documentation - LAM-134-19: Supervisory Guidance on Model Risk Management, SR Letter 11-7, Board of Governors of the Federal Reserve System, 2011 - LAM-135-19: Stochastic Modeling, Theory and Reality from and Actuarial Perspective, section II.B.I - LAM-144-19: Framework for Use of Discount Rates in Actuarial Work - LAM-149-21: Application of Professional Judgement by Actuaries, 2020 - ASOP 56: Modeling, sections 3 & 4 - Model Validation for Insurance Enterprise Risk and Capital Models, 2014 (excluding Appendices)

-- The Effect of Deflation or High Inflation on the Insurance Industry, 2012 (excluding pp. 11-14) - Interesting Challenges for Insurers, Product Matters, Jun 2012 - Model Efficiency Study Results, Nov 2011 - Model Efficiency in the U.S. Life Insurance Industry, The Modeling Platform, Apr 2016 - Making Spreadsheets Great Again, The Modeling Platform, Nov 2017 - Actuarial Modeling Systems: How Open We WANT Them to be vs. How Closed We NEED Them to be, The Modeling Platform, Nov 2017 - Data Visualization for Model Controls, Financial Reporter, Mar 2017 - The Importance of Centralization of Actuarial Modeling Functions, Part 1: Focus on Modularization and Reuse, The Modeling Platform, Nov 2019
+- The Effect of Deflation or High Inflation on the Insurance Industry, Feb 2012 (excluding pp. 11-14) - Interesting Challenges for Insurers, Product Matters, Jun 2012 - Model Efficiency Study Results, Nov 2011 - Model Efficiency in the U.S. Life Insurance Industry, The Modeling Platform, Apr 2016 - Actuarial Modeling Systems: How Open We WANT Them to be vs. How Closed We NEED Them to be, The Modeling Platform, Nov 2017 - Data Visualization for Model Controls, Financial Reporter, Mar 2017 - The Importance of Centralization of Actuarial Modeling Functions, Part 1: Focus on Modularization and Reuse, The Modeling Platform, Nov 2019 - Assumption Governance, The Actuary, Jan 2021